jss367/blog/_posts/2018-10-10-software-i-use.md

 * autoDocstring
 * Better Comments
 * Code Runner
+* Docker
 * GitLens - Git supercharged
+* Material Icon Theme
 * Python
 * Remote - WSL (Windows only)
 * Remote - SSH
 * Remote - Containers
-* Docker
+* Settings Sync
 * Visual Studio IntelliCode

-And, of course, configuring your IDE that way you like it is essential.
+And, of course, configuring your IDE that way you like it is essential, and VSCode is incredibly extensible.
+First, here's how to access the settings:

+* Open the Command Palette: `CMD/CTRL + SHIFT + P`
+* You can use either the User Interface (`Preferences: Open Settings (UI)`) or edit the json directly `Preferences: Open Settings (JSON)`.

+You can also jump to the settings or Command Palette by clicking on the settings wheel in the bottom left corner.

 Here are the configurations I use:
 ```
 {
     "editor.rulers": [80, 120],